wcerfgba/moneylab-nft-essay/commits.md

-instead cryptocurrencies must rely on 'permissionless' distributed consensus algorithms, such as proof-of work, and proof-of-stake. ironically the 'consensus' algorithms used by cryptocurrencies are more accurately described as 'competition'. proof-of-work is used by bitcoin, and it relies on computers racing to find a solution to a computationally-intensive problem (https://i.ytimg.com/vi/BfCuqk4szGw/maxresdefault.jpg). this requires a lot of hardware and electricity (https://i.stack.imgur.com/lUcNE.jpg),
+instead cryptocurrencies must rely on 'permissionless' distributed consensus algorithms, such as proof-of work, and proof-of-stake. ironically the 'consensus' algorithms used by cryptocurrencies...
+... are more accurately described as 'competition'. proof-of-work is used by bitcoin, and it relies on computers racing to find a solution to a computationally-intensive problem (https://i.ytimg.com/vi/BfCuqk4szGw/maxresdefault.jpg). this requires a lot of hardware and electricity (https://i.stack.imgur.com/lUcNE.jpg),